vesuxyz/docs/blog/2025-07-30-earn-with-ETH/index.md

 ![Earn with ETH](earn-with-ETH.png)

-ETH has been running for 10 years and it’s not slowing down.
-Are you really making the most of it?
-This post shows you three levels to put your ETH to work on Starknet.
+Ethereum launched exactly 10 years ago today.
+A full decade later, it’s securing billions and just keeps running with zero downtime :tada:

+TradFi is catching up, but DeFi is still where ETH shines.
+Here are 3 simple ways to make your ETH work.

 Let’s start with the basics.